-The South Creake Lectures return again this autumn for their third series and the programme has now been announced with Stephen Cottrell, Bishop of Chelmsford, on Friday 8 Septermber, Dame Fiona Reynolds, Master of Emmanuel College Cambridge, on Friday 22 September, and Giles Waller, School of Divinity Cambridge, on Tuesday 31 October.
+The South Creake Lectures return again this autumn for their third series with Stephen Cottrell, Bishop of Chelmsford, on Friday 8 Septermber, Dame Fiona Reynolds, Master of Emmanuel College Cambridge, on Friday 22 September, and Giles Waller, School of Divinity Cambridge, on Tuesday 31 October.
 Entry to all lectures is free and unticketed.

 Friday 8 September 7.00pm